-In second year, students will be producing exemplars of their work for their portfolio to be assessed in preparation for one of their third year classroom-based assessments.
+In Second Year, students will be producing examples of their work for their portfolio to be assessed in preparation for an important classroom based assessment (CBA).
 A key focus of the Irish Department is to develop students' digital literacy skills while creating this body of work.
-In third year, students will complete their two Classroom Based Assessments (CBA) & their Assessment Task (AT) which makes up 10% of their final grade.
-Written and aural assessments will take place at both higher and ordinary levels in June of third year.
-These exams are both two hours in duration.